SinisterSup/SinisterSup/README.md

 - 👀 I’m interested in Data Science and Machine learning Coding Projects
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Machine learning Projects
-- 📫 YOU reach me by my email mheist456@gmail.com
+- 📫 YOU can reach me by my email mheist456@gmail.com

 <!---
 SinisterSup/SinisterSup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.